Stremio/stremio-addon-sdk/README.md

 - `PORT`: port to listen on (only applies to supernode)

 - `IPFS_MULTIADDR`: Multiaddr of the IPFS daemon; default value is `/ip4/127.0.0.1/tcp/5001`

-#### IPFS Publish

-Publishing to IPFS requires a Supernode, if one is not given, then it will presume that a Supernode is running locally and attempt to connect to it.

-`./cli/publish.js <addonUrl>` - publish the addon at the provided transport URL

-Options:

-- `--help`: Show help
-- `--version`: Show version number
-- `--supernode`: Address of the supernode (default: "ws://127.0.0.1:14011")
-- `--restoreFromMnemonic`: Restore publishing identity from BIP39 mnemonic

 ## Examples & tutorials